Is the NFT Wave Over?

 Anyone who paid the slightest attention to the digital space in 2021 would have gotten an earful of NFT this or NFT that.
 NFTs were the new cool kid on the crypto technology block; although they've been around since 2014, they finally broke into the mainstream and got their flowers that year.

-Everybody was minting or shilling or selling or buying a non-fungible token.
-It felt like watching the crypto boom happen again, but this time in the form of digital art, photography, music and even tweets.
+Everybody was minting, shilling, selling, or buying a non-fungible token.
+It felt like watching the crypto boom happen again, but this time in the form of digital art, photography, music, and even tweets.

 Photo by MΛTΞ on Unsplash